 Further, your board-certified urology expert must devote a majority of his or her professional time to the active clinical practice (or teaching) of “the specialty”.
 (So, in our example, the board-certified urologist would need to spend over half of his professional time either practicing or teaching urology.)
 See MCL 600.2169.

 Similar rules apply if the healthcare provider is not a specialist, or board-certified.
-For example, a registered nurse is considered a general practitioner.
+For example, in a nursing negligence case, a registered nurse is considered a general practitioner.
 He or she earned a degree in nursing, but has no specialty.
 The expert who testifies against the nurse must also have earned a degree in nursing, and devote a majority of his or her time to the active clinical practice (or teaching) of nursing.

 The expert’s educational and professional training